Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Claude to replace your own expertise - instead, use it to augment your analysis and free up more time for the creative, high-level thinking that only a human materials scientist can provide.
+One of the worst things you can do is lean on this tool to replace your own expertise - instead, use it to augment your analysis and free up more time for the creative, high-level thinking that only a human materials scientist can provide.

 Advanced Prompt Library